element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `force_tracing_for_users` (array): A list of the matrix IDs of users whose requests will always be traced, even if the tracing system would otherwise drop the traces due to probabilistic sampling.
 Defaults to `[]`.

 * `jaeger_config` (object): Jaeger can be configured to sample traces at different rates.
 All configuration options provided by Jaeger can be set here.
-Jaeger’s configuration is mostly related to trace sampling which is documented [here](https://www.jaegertracing.io/docs/latest/sampling/).
+Jaeger's configuration is mostly related to trace sampling which is documented [here](https://www.jaegertracing.io/docs/latest/sampling/).
 Defaults to `{}`.

 Example configuration:
 ```yaml